 Behind the Scenes: Inside Buckingham Palace

-Buckingham Palace serves as the British Royal Family's London residence and the Queen's administrative headquarters before her death on Sept.
+Buckingham Palace serves as the British Royal Family's London residence and was Queen Elizabeth II's administrative headquarters before her death on Sept.
 8, 2022.
 The State Rooms are still used by King Charles to receive and entertain guests.
 Of course, that makes it a must-visit spot when traveling to London.

 Many gather in front of the palace to witness the ceremonial changing of the guards, and tours are available on occasion to give visitors a glance at State rooms.
 But those only make up a small portion of the 775 rooms within Buckingham Palace, 52 of them dedicated to the Royal Family and their guests.

 Want to get a better understanding of exactly how the Royal Family lives?
 Follow along on our tour.

 Buckingham Palace was originally Buckingham House, constructed in 1703.
 King George III bought the house in 1761 for his wife, Charlotte.

 The home received an expansion by extending the length of the home in 1826.
 By 1847, the East Facade was added with the two connecting wings to enclose what's called the Quadrangle and become the palace we see today.

 Centre Balcony Room

 The view we most often see of Buckingham is that facing the East Facade, as the Royal Family appears on special occasions on the balcony off of the Centre Room.

 Behind the Royal Family awaits the Centre Room, also known as the Chinese Lunch Room because the room is filled with Chinese regency furnishings.